termoose/irccloud/README.md

 # IRCCloud Terminal Client

 Do you miss the R(etro) in IRC?
 Still have dreams about BitchX?
 Who doesn't!
 For all of this to work you need an IRCCloud account.
-If you're not familiar with [IRCCloud](http://irccloud.com), then check it out!
+If you're not familiar with [IRCCloud](http://irccloud.com), then I think you should check it out!

 ![Live demo!](preview.gif)